ravivyas84/go-blog/posts/9-things-to-consider-when-planning-pricing.md

 ## It is all about Margins & Unit Economics

 A business without margins is pretty much a failure.
-At this point, you would be thinking, “but Ravi, look at the multi-billion dollar startups, they don’t seem to have margins”.
-To which my answer as of today would be a single word, which is trending in 2019, “WeWork”.
+At this point, you would be thinking, “but Ravi, look at the multi-billion dollar startups, they don't seem to have margins".
+To which my answer as of today would be a single word, which is trending in 2019, “WeWork".
 Having bad unit economics or low margins put others in control of your long term destiny, which may be fine for a small percentage of people, but unless you can raise a billion dollars, you need Margins.

 On the SaaS side of things, you need large margins, around 80% to be more accurate.
 This is a number you will come across time and again.
 [Tom Tunguz](https://tomtunguz.com/gross-margin-trends-saas/), [David Cumins](https://davidcummings.org/2014/09/01/gross-margin-and-saas/), [Jason Lemkin](https://www.saastr.com/at-what-revenue-level-is-saas-gross-margin-reasonably-calculated-i-e-what-scale/), and others have written a lot about it.
 [Here](https://medium.com/craft-ventures/the-gross-margin-problem-lessons-for-tech-enabled-startups-e2aefab8a0d4) is a more detailed post by David Sacks